gonaumov/2b-boilerplate/README.md

 ```

 I have divided the logic into three functions in order to make the code shorter and easier to maintain.
+I recorded a little demo which you can watch [here](https://www.tiktok.com/@georgenaumov915/video/7013697248865324293).
+It displays only how the task works.
+There is no visible code.
+If there is need I will remove it.